solovino/MyGetting-and-Cleaning-DataProject/README.md

       -- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. Codebook       -- The codebook for the dataset
+2. Codebook.txt       -- The codebook for the dataset